nikelborm/bash-to-archived-compressed-encrypted-and-back/README.md

   dest_dir: The destination directory for the extracted files

 Examples:
-  Create an encrypted compressed archive of a directory:
-    main.sh do_tar_zstd_gpg /path/to/source_dir /path/to/file.tar.zst.gpg

-  Extract an encrypted compressed archive to a directory:
-    main.sh do_ungpg_unzstd_untar /path/to/file.tar.zst.gpg /path/to/dest_dir
+  Put all files and dirs inside ~/.local/share/TelegramDesktop directory into encrypted compressed archive ~/tg.tar.zst.gpg:
+    ./main.sh do_tar_zstd_gpg ~/.local/share/TelegramDesktop ~/tg.tar.zst.gpg

+  Put all files and dirs inside encrypted compressed archive ~/tg.tar.zst.gpg into directory ~/.local/share/TelegramDesktop:
+    rm -rf ~/.local/share/TelegramDesktop; ./main.sh undo_tar_zstd_gpg ~/tg.tar.zst.gpg ~/.local/share/TelegramDesktop

+Notes:
+  Env
-Note: The GPG recipient email or key ID can be set using the GPG_RECIPIENT environment variable.
+    The GPG recipient email or key ID can be set using the GPG_RECIPIENT environment variable.
 For example:
     GPG_RECIPIENT="recipient_email@example.com" main.sh do_tar_zstd_gpg /path/to/source_dir /path/to/dest_file

+  Archiving
+    Script does not check if the destination file exists, so it is recommended that you manually delete the old archive before creating a new one.

-  Script does not add any extensions, so it is recommended that you add .tar.zst.gpg to the destination file
+    Script does not add any extensions, so it is recommended that you manually add .tar.zst.gpg to the archive file

+  Extracting
+    Script does not handle conflicts when extracting files, so it is recommended that you manually delete the content of destination directory before extracting.
 ```

 ## Functions